Ryanh899/book-search/README.md

-# book-search
+# Google Book-Search
 - Search for a book by Title, Author, or genre.
-Save the books you like to our library to view later.
+Save the books you like to your library to view later.

+# Getting Started
+ - Git clone <repo>
+ - npm install
+ - Configure MongoDB in server.js

+# Built With
+- React
+- Material UI
+- Mongoose
+- MongoDb
+- Node.js
+- Express.js
-- Created with: React, Material UI, Mongoose, MongoDb, React, Node.js, Express.js, Google Books API
+- Google Books API